-3.33 Compliance with Food and Drug Laws.
+- 3.33 Compliance with Food and Drug Laws.
 Except as described in the Registration Statement, any Preliminary Prospectus, the Statutory Prospectus and the Prospectus, the conduct of the preclinical testing and clinical trials and manufacture of the products of the Company is in compliance, in all material respects, with all laws, rules and regulations applicable to such activities, including without limitation applicable good laboratory practices, good clinical practices and good manufacturing practices.
 The descriptions of the results of such tests and trials contained in the Registration Statement, any Preliminary Prospectus, the Statutory Prospectus and the Prospectus are accurate in all material respects.
 The Company has not received a warning letter or clinical hold notice from the U.S. Food and Drug Administration (the "FDA") or any non-U.S. counterpart of any of the foregoing, or any untitled letter or other correspondence or notice from the FDA or any other governmental authority or agency or any institutional or ethical review board alleging or asserting noncompliance with any law, rule or regulation applicable in any jurisdiction.
-The Company has not, either voluntarily or involuntarily, initiated, conducted or issued, or caused to be initiated, conducted or issued, any recall, field correction, market withdrawal or replacement, safety alert, warning, "dear doctor" letter, investigator notice, or other notice or action relating to an alleged or potential lack of safety or efficacy of any product of the Company, any alleged defect of any product of the Company.
-The Company has not received any written notices, correspondence or other communication from the FDA or other governmental regulatory agency or subdivision thereof, or any institutional or ethical review boards, asserting license, approval, permit or authorization for any product of the Company.
-The Company has not received any written notices, correspondence or other communication from the FDA or other governmental regulatory agency or subdiv

-4. Covenants of the Company.
-The Company covenants and agrees as follows:

-4.1 Amendments to Registration Statement.
+The Company has not, either voluntarily or involuntarily, initiated, conducted or issued, or caused to be initiated, conducted or issued, any recall, field correction, market withdrawal or replacement, safety alert, warning, "dear doctor" letter, investigator notice, or other notice or action relating to an alleged or potential lack of safety or efficacy of any product or potential product of the Company, any alleged defect of any product of the Company, or any violation of any material applicable law, rule, regulation or any clinical trial or marketing license, approval, permit or authorization for any product of the Company.
+The Company has not received any written notices, correspondence or other communication from the FDA or other governmental regulatory agency or subdivision thereof, or any institutional or ethical review boards, asserting noncompliance with any applicabl - 4.
+Covenants of the Company.
+The Company covenants and agrees as follows: - 4.1 Amendments to Registration Statement.
 The Company will deliver to the Underwriters, prior to filing, any amendment or supplement to the Registration Statement or Prospectus proposed to be filed after the Effective Date and not file any such amendment or supplement to which the Representative shall reasonably object in writing.